No Fees Unless We Win (206) 919-3215

 The timeframe for submitting these items is within the sixty days before the suspension goes into effect.

 Driving without auto coverage has strict penalties in Washington state.
 If you are in an accident, you risk license suspension, paying for any damages, and other applicable fines.
 This can lead to great financial difficulties.
-If you face potential payments or suspension, you should consult with an attorney to learn your best course of action.
+If you face potential payments or suspension, you should consult with a Seattle personal injury attorney to learn your best course of action.